-Trump touts 'law and order' and 'silent majority' in return to campaign trail at Oklahoma rally
+Trump mocks Seattle ‘anarchists,’ tears into Biden at Tulsa rally; campaign spars with Dems on crowd size

 "The event in Oklahoma is unbelievable," he said.
 "The crowds are unbelievable, they haven't seen anything like it and we will go there now, we'll give a hopefully good speech, we're gonna see a lot of great people, a lot of great friends and pretty much that's it."

-In advance of the Saturday event, Trump supporters have been lining up for days to secure their seat in an arena that holds just under 20,000, and the Trump campaign touted Monday receiving over 1 million ticket requests.

-But the potential for the rally to be a "super spreader" event has concerned observers, especially as six members of the Trump reelection campaign tested positive for the coronavirus ahead of the event.
+With states reopening after historic economic lockdowns, the rally still raised concerns that it could be a "super spreader" event, especially as six members of the Trump reelection campaign tested positive for the coronavirus ahead of the event.

 TRUMP PREPARES FOR FIRST CAMPAIGN RALLY IN MONTHS IN TULSA AMID CONCERNS ABOUT CORONAVIRUS, VIOLENCE